1996 Russian presidential election: Grigory Yavlinsky

 Grigory Yavlinsky ran as the nominee of Yabloko.
-Yavlinsky officially accepted Yabloko's nomination on 27 January.
+Yavlinsky officially accepted Yabloko's nomination on 27 January 1996.
 In terms of social issues, Yavlinsky occupied the political left.
-In terms of economic issues, Yavlinsky occupied the far-right of the Russian political spectrum.
+In terms of economic issues, Yavlinsky occupied the far right of the Russian political spectrum.
 His ideology most strongly appealed to Russia's population of young intellectuals.

-Yabloko has been a programmatic party, as opposed to a populist one.
-This proved to be a weakness for Yavlinsky's campaign, as he and his party opted to maintain their long-established party positions on many issues, rather than reshaping their agenda in order to better capitalize on the political tides.
+Yabloko had been a programmatic party, as opposed to a populist one.
+This proved to be a weakness for Yavlinsky's campaign, as he and his party opted to maintain their long-established party positions on many issues rather than reshaping their agenda in order to better capitalize on the political tides.
 This had also been the case in the preceding 1995 electoral campaign, during which Yabloko similarly had opted to focus on complex economic issues, rather than focusing on bread and butter issues.

-Up until early May Yavlinsky unsuccessfully attempted to negotiate the creation of a third force coalition, with negotiations largely centering on a coalition between him and fellow candidates Lebed and Fyodorov.
+Up until early May 1996, Yavlinsky unsuccessfully attempted to negotiate the creation of a third force coalition, with negotiations largely centering on a coalition between him and fellow candidates Lebed and Fyodorov.

 Boris Yeltsin

-Incumbent Boris Yeltsin ran for reelection as an independent candidate.
+Incumbent Boris Yeltsin ran for re-election as an independent candidate.
 While his prospects of winning were originally faltering, Yeltsin was able to resuscitate his image and pull off a successful campaign.

-Yeltsin's original strategy, devised by Oleg Soskovets, involved him pivoting towards the nationalist wing of Russia's politics in order to directly compete for votes with Zyuganov and Zhirinovsky.
-However, this strategy was ultimately abandoned in favor of one devised by reformists.
+Yeltsin's original strategy, devised by Oleg Soskovets, involved him pivoting towards the nationalist wing of Russia's politics in order to directly compete for votes with Zyuganov and Zhirinovsky; this strategy was ultimately abandoned in favor of one devised by reformists and British and American consultants.
 Yeltsin's new campaign strategy was, essentially, to convince voters that they had to choose him as the lesser of two evils.
-This strategy sought to recast Yeltsin as an individual single-handedly fighting to stave off communist control.
+This strategy sought to recast Yeltsin as an individual single-handedly fighting to stave off Communist control.
 The campaign framed a narrative that portrayed Yeltsin as Russia's best hope for stability.
-The campaign worked to shift the narrative of the election into a referendum on whether voters wanted to return to their communist past (with Zyuganov), or continue with reforms (with Yeltsin).
+The campaign worked to shift the narrative of the election into a referendum on whether voters wanted to return to their Communist past (with Zyuganov), or continue with reforms (with Yeltsin).

 Yeltsin was able to leverage the power of his office.
 This included using government funds to finance campaign promises, utilizing state media organizations, and currying favoritism amongst financial and media oligarchs.
 Two days after the conclusion of the first round, Yeltsin appointed former general Alexander Lebed, who had finished third with 14.7% of vote, to the post of Secretary of Security Council of the Russian Federation and the President's National Security Advisor.
 Lebed in turn endorsed Yeltsin in the runoff election.
 Meanwhile, Yeltsin suffered from a serious heart attack and disappeared from public view.
-His condition was kept secret through 3 July second round election.
+His condition was kept secret through the second-round election on 3 July 1996.
 During this period of time, Yeltsin's campaign team created a "virtual Yeltsin" shown in the media through staged interviews that never happened and pre-recorded radio addresses.